 Table of Contents

-EOS token was developed for the EOS.IO software, which will be a ‘new block architecture designed for vertical and horizontal scaling of decentralized applications’.
+EOS token was developed for the EOS.IO software, which will become a ‘new block architecture designed for vertical and horizontal scaling of decentralized applications.’
 EOS will be an operating system where one can create applications programmed in CPU clusters.

 From the Bitcoin protocol, this system has inherited the use of SegWit (Segregated Witness), which eliminates data of transaction signatures to save space in the block.
 And from the Ethereum blockchain, this system can use any virtual machine that has sufficient performance to integrate with EOS.IO API.

-Daniel Larimer, who has developed EOS.IO, also participated in the creation of other projects.
-In 2014, he developed Bitshares, which was excluded from the Bittrex exchange in October 2017 (probably because it was a competing exchange platform).
-In 2016, Larimer participated in the creation of decentralized and monetised social network Steemit.
-On Reddit, some users believe that Larimer is ‘not good for long-term projects’.
+Daniel Larimer, who is behind the development of EOS.IO, has also been involved in other projects.
+In 2014, he developed Bitshares, which was delisted from the Bittrex exchange in October 2017.
+Most likely because it was a competing exchange.
+In 2016, Larimer participated in the creation of the decentralized and monetised social network Steemit.
+On Reddit, some users believe that Larimer is ‘not good for long-term projects.’
 They believe that he had to bring the existing projects to perfection and then switch to a new task.

-On 29th May, Chinese researchers have discovered a number of vulnerabilities, which compromised the work of EOS blockchain.
+On 29 May, Chinese researchers have discovered a number of vulnerabilities, which compromised the work of EOS blockchain.
 It was found that more than 50% of EOS token addresses have not yet been registered on the network, and that remote execution of custom codes in the nodes may become available to attackers.
 Given this, Larimer attempted to delay the launch of the network until the bugs are fixed.
-He also posted a notice on Twitter, where he promised a reward of $10,000 to the developers who would help to detect new software failures.
+He also posted a tweet promising a $10,000 reward to developers who would help detect new software failures.